erikrfunk/PPM_geneticManagementStats/README.md

 admixture.sh [options]
   -s, gzipped vcf file of the cohort samples
   -f, gzipped vcf file of the founder samples
-  -o, output prefix
+  -i, sample map used to plot admixture proportions -o, output prefix
+  -t, threads
+  -r, don't rename chromosomes

   Details:
-  Both files should be accessible by bcftools.
+  Both vcf files should be accessible by bcftools.
 If a file type error gets thrown by bcftools, gunzip the file and pipe it into bcftools view adding the -Oz flag to let bcftools do the compression.
 The script will take care of indexing.
 ```